Jules Isaac: World War II

 When World War II broke out with the German invasion of Poland beginning on September 1, 1939, Isaac was a "highly respected historian in France."
 By June 10, 1940, France was completely occupied by the Germans.

-Within four months, the Act of October 3, 1940 of the German-controlled Vichy government began "a series of discriminatory laws against Jews."
+Within four months, the Act of October 3, 1940, of the German-controlled Vichy government began "a series of discriminatory laws against Jews."
 By this Act, Isaac (as were all Jews) was removed from the governmental positions in education he held.

-On November 13, 1942, the academician Abel Bonnard said in the Gringoire newspaper Gringoire that "it was not possible that France's history should be taught to young people by an Isaac".
+On November 13, 1942, the academician Abel Bonnard wrote in the Gringoire newspaper Gringoire that "it was not possible that France's history should be taught to young people by an Isaac".

 This experience of persecution led Isaac to say,If only by grievous and ever worsening persecution, the Jewish question forced itself upon my mind and Jewish solidarityupon my heart and conscience.
 I was part of this hated, slandered, scorned Israel; facing the persecutors, I fully acceptedbeing part of it.
 I also had to take on a new struggle, to deal with the unfair complaints they heaped upon us.

 Isaac took refuge from the Germans in the Free Zone in Aix-en-Provence in 1941 and 1942, The Free Zone was occupied in 1942.
-When the Free Zone was occupied, Isaac moved first to Le Chambon-sur-Lignon, then to Riom, near his daughter and his son-inlaw.
+When the Free Zone was occupied, Isaac moved first to Le Chambon-sur-Lignon, then to Riom, near his daughter and his son-in-law.